Skip to content

 Control, to a certain extent, is integral to the role of a manager.
 It ensures that teams function effectively and that tasks are completed within deadlines.
 But, what happens when control surpasses the optimum level and transitions into micromanagement?

 A controlling boss could be a colossal impediment in your career path, curbing your creativity and independence in carrying out your duties proficiently.
-If you’re dealing with such a boss, here are some strategies that can potentially transform your predicament into a constructive experience.1

 4. Avoid Confrontation